 Danzig is a good morale booster, an essential tonic for a staff facing monumental pressures to fix a broken system under the nation’s gaze, which has focused on New Jersey over the last 21 tumultuous months.

-If ever there was a time to pay attention to staff morale, it’ now, as case workers in the first wave of new hires are getting trained.
-By this time next year 450 new caseworkers will be on board, with almost twice that number the following year.
+If ever there was a time to pay attention to staff morale, it’s now, as caseworkers in the first wave of new hires are getting trained.
+By this time next year, 450 new caseworkers will be on board, with almost twice that number the following year.

 If you’re looking for positive, Danzig lives it, breathes it, and wrote the book on it.
 In fact, he has several of them.
 Start with Every Child Deserves a Champion.

 In this collection of personal stories, people recall the caring adult who championed their cause and changed their life.
 One of them is the reflection of a man from a troubled family.
-His friend’s mother was his champion/advocate, doing homework with him and encouraging him not to drop out of school: he did anyway but she inspired him to go back.
+His friend’s mother was his champion, doing homework with him and encouraging him not to drop out of school: he did anyway, but she inspired him to go back.

 When he was in his late teens, he started working his way up from the bottom of the Hearst media empire, rising from office boy to publisher and then on to CEO and vice president for 20 years.